 Relationships with Other Police Departments

-If needed to appropriately respond to an emergency situation on campus, the Nassau County Police Department and both the Village of Old Westbury and or the Village of Old Brookville Police Departments may provide assistance to effectively deal with the emergency condition.
+If needed to appropriately respond to an emergency situation on campus, the Nassau County Police Department, the Village of Old Westbury Police Department and the Old Brookville Police Department may provide assistance to effectively deal with the emergency condition.

 Weapons on Campus